Datavault-UK/automate-dv/src/dbtvault-dev/docs/staging.md

 | .            | .            | .                   | .                      | .              | .            |
 | .            | .            | .                   | .                      | .              | .            |
 | FED333...    | D78382...    | 1CE6A9...           | .                      | 1993-01-01     | 1            |

-!!! info
-    - Hashing of primary keys is optional in Snowflake
-    - Natural keys alone can be used
-    - We've implemented hashing as the only option, for now
-    - A non-hashed version will be added in future releases

 ### Next steps